manelmontilla/wruster/README.md

 ## Status

-The project is still in alfa, the public API is particularly in very early stages and lags access to many configuration options of some of the components.
+The project is still in alfa, the public API is particularly in very early stages and lacks access to many configuration options of some of the components.
 That's also true for the documentation, that covers only the basics for running a ``server`` and executing handlers but not a fine grain configuration of the behavior of the Server.